dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### Open Telemetry :floppy_disk:

-Open telemetry is configured using **Open Telemetry Collector** that exports signal to:
+Open telemetry is configured using **Open Telemetry Collector** that exports signals to:
 1. Jaeger (traces and logs)
 2. Prometheus (metrics)